muesli4brekkies/batch_renamer/README.md

 If anything goes wrong, check for .brtmp files.
 Nothing should be lost.

-This prog is nondestructive and should not delete or overwite files.
+This prog is nondestructive and should not delete or overwrite files.

 But will cheerfully, and very quickly, rename every file on your PC if allowed, breaking ***everything***.
 Do be careful.

 For instance, `./batch_renamer -x -g "*"` run from the root dir would be a killer.

 **Look first to see if it will do what you want.**

-## todo
-* Optional rename depth (one dir, three dirs)